r-teller/terraform-google-firewall-rules/README.md

 >*Note:*
 >- `project_id`, `network`, `prefix` & `environment` can be overloaded within the firewall_rules object
 >- `project_id`, `network` **MUST** be specified either as a variable or within the `firewall_rules` object
+>- The `override_dynamic_naming` object allows for granular control over the dynamic naming process (done through UUID generation below), enabling users to include or exclude specific attributes from the firewall rule's name.

 ### Firewall Rules Object Format
 >*Note:*  Any field flagged below for `UUID Generation` will be used to generate a unique firewall rule name if the name field is not explicitly specified.
 This helps to prevent naming collisions in GCP and terraform state